Mr-Chang95/FIFA-Sentiment-Analysis/README.md

 3. Sentiment Analysis:

     - The project will employ a sophisticated sentiment analysis model, such as the VADER framework, or alternatively, a machine learning model trained on sentiment-labeled datasets.
     - By leveraging these models, sentiment scores will be calculated for each tweet, encompassing dimensions of positivity, negativity, neutrality, and an overall sentiment compound score.
+Some models that I used are the RoBERTa and XGBoost models, as well as creating a Neaural Network(LTSM).

 4. Insights and Reporting: